-1. Simultaneous determination of thermal conductivity and volumetric heat capacity during one experiment for the same core sample.
+- 1. Simultaneous determination of thermal conductivity and volumetric heat capacity during one experiment for the same core sample. - 2.
+Measurements are conducted on full-sized, split, broken core samples, core plugs, and core cuttings without additional mechanical treatment.

-- 2. Measurements are conducted on full-sized, split, broken core samples, on core plugs and core cuttings without any additional mechanical treatment. - 3.
-Absence of contact between the instrument sensors and the rock sample.
+- 3. Absence of contact between the instrument sensors and the rock sample.
 Thus, measurements are non-destructive. - 4.
 Determining both thermal conductivity and thermal diffusivity tensor components for every rock sample. - 5.
 High productivity of measurements due to high measurements speed and wide range of permissible lengths of core samples. - 6.
-The modern optical scanning technique provides measurements accuracy and precision for the thermal conductivity of ±1.5% and ±1.5% (confidential probability level 0.95), respectively, within the range of 0.2-45 W·m-1·K-1. - 7.
-The modern optical scanning technique provides measurements accuracy and precision for the volumetric heat capacity of ±2.0% and ±2.0% (confidential probability level 0.95), respectively, within the range of 0.8-4 MJ·m-3·K-1. - 8.
+The modern optical scanning technique provides measurements accuracy and precision for the thermal conductivity of ±1.5% and ±1.5% (confidence level 0.95), respectively, within the range of 0.2-45 W·m-1·K-1. - 7.
+The modern optical scanning technique provides measurements accuracy and precision for the volumetric heat capacity of ±2.0% and ±2.0% (confidence level 0.95), respectively, within the range of 0.8-4 MJ·m-3·K-1. - 8.
 The spatial resolution of thermal property profiling varies according to measuring regime parameters.
 Today, the minimal spatial resolution that can be provided with laser optical scanning instrument is 0.2 mm, although the typical spatial resolution is 1 mm.

-The effective and vast implementation of the developed experimental basis within joint industrial projects of Skoltech and leading Russian oil and gas companies during 2015-2021 allowed us collecting extensive experimental database on rock thermal properties and well-logging data.
+The effective and vast implementation of the developed experimental basis within joint industrial projects of Skoltech and leading Russian oil and gas companies during 2015-2021 allowed us to collect extensive experimental database on rock thermal properties and well-logging data.
 It enabled a qualitatively new framework for developing an advanced technique for well-log based determining rock thermal properties.

-The unique metrological characteristics of optical scanning instruments allowed us obtaining reliable experimental data on rocks' thermal properties, including organic-rich shales and heavy oil reservoirs.
+Optical scanning instruments' unique metrological characteristics allowed us to obtain reliable experimental data on rocks' thermal properties, including organic-rich shales and heavy oil reservoirs.
 Since the optical scanning instrument has a high spatial resolution, the possibilities for considering rock heterogeneity and accounting for spatial resolution of other logging tools were also enabled.
-Moreover, due to registering coefficient of thermal anisotropy for every core sample, the thermal anisotropy of rocks became accessible for thorough analysis.
-An equally important result of the vast implementation is the extensive database on rock thermal properties and well-logging data.
-Thus, qualitatively new possibilities opened up for the development of the technique for well-log based determining rock thermal properties accounting for thermal anisotropy, heterogeneity, and in situ pressure, temperature and saturation via integrating thermal core logging technique with well-logging data.
+Moreover, thanks to the possibility of registering coefficient of thermal anisotropy for every core sample, the thermal anisotropy of rocks became accessible for thorough analysis.
+The extensive database on rock thermal properties and well-logging data is an equally important result of the vast implementation.
+Thus, qualitatively new possibilities opened up to develop the technique for well-log based determining rock thermal properties accounting for thermal anisotropy, heterogeneity, and in situ pressure, temperature and saturation via integrating thermal core logging technique with well-logging data.